 b) Practices where operations cannot be performed remotely but are able to continue

-A number of site operations have been temporarily closed by our customers to allow more in-depth review of how and whether the sites can safely remain open.
-Where applicable, we are working with our customers during this review to establish feasibility of Levolux’s continued operations within the specific context of the solution and site conditions.
+A number of site operations have been temporarily closed by our customers to allow a more in-depth review of how and whether the sites can safely remain open.
+Where applicable, we are working with our customers during this review to establish the feasibility of Levolux’s continued operations within the specific context of the solution and site conditions.